hbctraining/scRNA-seq/lessons/03_SC_quality_control-setup.md

 #### Step 1: Specify inputs

-For our experiment, we have two samples that we would like to read into R using the `Read10X()` function:
+For this dataset, we have two samples that we would like to create a Seurat object for:

 - `ctrl_raw_feature_bc_matrix`
 - `stim_raw_feature_bc_matrix`

 We can specify these samples in the *input* part for our `for loop` as elements of a vector using `c()`.
 We are assigning these to a *variable* and we can call that variable anything we would like (try to give it a name that makes sense).
-In this example, we called the *variable* `file`:
+In this example, we called the *variable* `file`.

+> During the execution of the above loop, `file` will first contain the value *"ctrl_raw_feature_bc_matrix"*, run through the commands all the way through to `assign()`.
+Next, it will contain the value *"stim_raw_feature_bc_matrix"* and once again run through all the commands.
+If you had 15 folders as input, instead of 2, the above code will run through 15 times, for each of your data folders.

 ```r
 ## DO NOT RUN